St. Giles Junior School Curriculum Offer

-The school follows the New National Numeracy Curriculum.
-This is firmly embedded.
-The children take part in a daily numeracy lesson using the Maths No Problem scheme of work.
-Each lesson is carefully planned and differentiated to allow each child to access at their individual learning rate.
+The children take part in a daily numeracy lesson using the Power Maths scheme of work.
+Each lesson is carefully planned to allow each child to explore concepts using a range of resources so that concepts become fully embedded .
 The children have many opportunities within the numeracy lesson to work mentally, use a variety of practical materials, learn many strategies, record both informally and formally and then apply these skills to questions and real life problems.
 This helps our children to become logical thinkers, to be able to solve problems and think in more abstract ways and to challenge themselves.